 - Important Note to Parents

-Teens usually love to take risks as they are brimming with over enthusiasm in teenage years.
+Teens usually love to take risks as they are with over enthusiasm in teenage years.
 They love to feel independent.
 Feel macho.

-- Violent or dangerous sports
+- Violent sports

 - Damage and destruction to property

 - Unhealthy food habits

 - Getting into fight, Bullying

 - Drugs / medication/ Illegal substance use

 Here, we will discuss factors that can develop Risk taking behaviour in your teenager.